StudioEtrange/mambo/README.md

     * Tab editor / add a tab ("plus" button)
         * Tab name : Sabnzbd - MUST be same name as listed in `mambo services list` - ignore case
         * Tab Url : `https://sabnzbd.mydomain.com`
-        * Local Url : not needed (or same as Tab Url)
         * Choose image : sabnzbd
-        * Press 'Test tab' : it will indicate if we can use this tab as iframe
-        * Press 'Add tab'
-        * Refresh your browser page
     * Tab editor / Tabs list
         * Group : Co-Admin